Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 await fd.close();

-The 'r+' flag is important here. 'w' would truncate the file to zero length before your write, destroying all existing data. 'r+' opens for both reading and writing without truncation.
+The flag is the important part. 'w' would truncate the file to zero length before the write, destroying the existing data. 'r+' opens for both reading and writing without truncation.

 Buffer Reuse in Read Loops